The Murder Game (2006 film)

-The Murder Game is an American horror film starring Steve Polites, Katie Sirk, Samuel Klein and directed by Robert Harari.
+The Murder Game is an American horror film starring Julia Pickens, Steve Polites, Katie Sirk and Samuel Klein.
+It was directed by Robert Harari.
 The film is distributed by Warner Bros. and Lightyear Entertainment.

+Murder scenes were well accomplished and shocking from a gore perspective.
+A few dialogs made explicit references to several cliches of the indie horror genre in a humoristic way, but the script/plot actually provided some surprising twists.
+Extras include behind-the-scenes pictures that help lighten the mood after the violence of the film itself.
+Further behind-the-scenes details were then provided in The Murder Game: 10 Years Later (2015).

 Plot

 A group of teenagers create a game where one of them is secretly a killer while the others are victims.
 Using prop weapons, the killer must eliminate the other players before being discovered.
 The teens sneak into a warehouse late at night to play the game but things turn horrific when the players begin dying for real.